na995909/Clicky-Game/README.md

 - - -

-All steps taken to create this app based on the instructions from https://github.com/facebookincubator/create-react-app. link to se th app:  https://na995909.github.io/Clicky-Game/
+All steps taken to create this app based on the instructions from https://github.com/facebookincubator/create-react-app. link to se the app:  https://na995909.github.io/Clicky-Game/